powsybl/powsybl-core/docs/grid_features/network_modifications.md

 - For each voltage level the topology kind is taken into account to create node (for `NODE_BREAKER` kind) or bus and connectable bus (for `BUS_BREAKER` kind)
 - The tie line id, name, r, x, b1, b2, g1, g2 are set in the new line
 - Active power limits, apparent power limits and current limits are set on each side of the line from the limits of the 2 dangling lines
-- Terminal active and reactive powers are set for both terminals from each dangline line active and reactive powers
+- Terminal active and reactive powers are set for both terminals from each dangling line active and reactive powers
 - Line properties are set from the merge of the tie line and its 2 dangling lines properties
 - Line aliases are set from the merge of the tie line and its 2 dangling lines aliases
 - If the tie line has a pairing key then it is added to the new line as a pairing key alias